Rietta1/cicd_jenkins_project/README.md

 # DevOps CI/CD Project | Jenkins Shared Lib | DevSecOps |

+**DevOps Project**

+Tools Used: GitHub Actions, Maven (Unit test) Sonarqube (SCA), Sonarqube (QGSC), Trivy (Image Scan), Argo CD, Docker and ECR, EKS

+Security is an integral part of an workflow.
+It's always recommended to integrate the shift to left security pattern in your pipelines.
+Better to find security vulnerabilty in the eary stages of SDLC rather than in Production.

+Created this project to impletement the Security in our DevOps pipeline.

+Step 1: Developer pushes code to GitHub

+Step 2: Workflow gets triggered due to push action

+Step 3: SCA is done with Sonarqube

+Step 4: QGSC is done with Sonarqube

+Step 5: Docker image is built and pushed to DockerHub and ECR

+Step 6: Application is deployed to EKS Cluster

 ### Tasks
 This projects shows the a full cicd configuration for a java app, involving the use of